-• If you no longer have Medicare Part A and Part B.

-- If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.
+- If you no longer have Medicare Part A and Part B - If you are no longer eligible for Medicaid.
+As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid.
+If you no longer meet the special eligibility requirements of our plan, your membership in this plan will end after six months.
+You will receive a notice from us informing you of the end of your membership and your options.
+If you have any questions about your eligibility, please contact Member Services at the number located on the back cover of this booklet. - The plan's period of deemed continued eligibility is six months.
+The period of deemed continued eligibility begins the first of the month following the month in which you lose special needs status. - If you move out of our service area - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
+(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison) - If you are not a United States citizen or lawfully present in the United States - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan